mstrens/oXs_on_RP2040/README.md

 * when "Boot" button is used for setting the failsafe values, led becomes blue and white (see above)

-Please note that other boards does not have a RGB led on gpio16 and so this does not applies.
+Please note that other boards do not have a RGB led on gpio16 and so this does not applies.